c410-f3r/ndsparse/README.md

 [![License](https://img.shields.io/badge/license-APACHE2-blue.svg)](./LICENSE)
 [![Rustc](https://img.shields.io/badge/rustc-nightly-lightgray")](https://rustup.rs/)

-This crate provides structures to store and retrieve N-dimensional sparse data.
+Structures to store and retrieve N-dimensional sparse data.
 Well, not any `N ∈ ℕ` but any natural number that fits into the pointer size of the machine that you are using.
 E.g., an 8-bit microcontroller can manipulate any sparse structure with up to 255 dimensions.

 ## Example